 If you own a timeshare that you no longer want, you may be looking for reputable and legitimate companies that buy timeshares.
 Your search will be very difficult because very few companies want to buy a timeshare.
 Most charities won’t even want your timeshare if you were to offer it to them for free.

 Need some proof?
 Head over to Ebay and do a search for “timeshare.”
-You will likely see hundreds of timeshares being advertised for sale for as little as a $1 with no bids.
+You will likely see many timeshares being advertised for sale for as little as a $1 with no bids.
 If all these timeshares are advertised for a dollar and no one is buying them on the resale market, why would a company want to buy one from you?
 Charities don’t want them for free because they don’t want to be on the hook for the rising maintenance fees.

 An old timeshare resale scam involves a random person / company calling you out of the blue and offering you a high amount to purchase your timeshare.
 This person will usually offer you more than the amount that you originally paid for your timeshare to get you excited.
 Once you’ve agreed to sell your timeshare to them, they will ask for a bogus fee to cover a “transfer fee” or a “paperwork fee”.
 You’ll pay this bogus fee and the company will disappear with your money and never buy your timeshare.
 A company by the name of Global Business Consultants is currently running this scam as of 11/25/19.